Francois-Coleongco/KeepItRolling/readme.md

 - Checks coherence of speech segments using a local LLM (Ollama).
 - Tags / labels each segment with short descriptions.
 - Uses OpenAI Whisper for speech extraction, Silero-models for repunctuation before feeding into coherence check.
-- Designed to be exposed as an API with **FastAPI** (in progress).
+- Exposed as an API with **FastAPI** and **React** interface.

-- Planned - Timed deletions of videos in the ./api/OUTPUTS/ directory. (get the file creation date, and compare to current, and if after certain threshold, delete)
+- Planned - Timed deletions of videos in the ./api/OUTPUTS/ directory. (get the file creation date, and compare to current, and if after certain threshold, delete), perhaps do this as a cron job?

 ## FastAPI